douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * elsendisto - broadcaster
 * elspezi - to expend; to spend
 * elspezo - expense; expenditure
+* elspiri - to exhale
 * elstara - outstanding; excellent
 * elstaraĵo - highlight
 * elstare - prominently
 * elstari - to stand out; to excel
 * elteni - to endure; to withstand
+* eltiri - to pull out
 * eltrenĵo - clipping
 * eltrovi - to discover
 * eluzi - to wear out; to use up
 * elveni - to come out
+* elverŝi - to pour out
 * elverŝiĝi - to spill out
 * elverŝiĝo - overflow
 * elvoki - to elicit